New Netflix doc explores the killer who put cyanide in the medicine cabinet

-Tylenol murders: Netflix doc explores the killer who put cyanide in the medicine cabinet and tamper-proof seals on everything
+New documentary explores the Tylenol cyanide murders - and the reason tamper-proof seals are on everything

 In 1982, seven people in Chicago died after taking Tylenol laced with lethal cyanide, causing fear and a change in consumer product safety.
 Two suspects emerged but there were no arrests or answers.
 Now, a new Netflix docuseries, out May 26, examines the decades-old mystery offering an exclusive interview with one of the prime suspects, writes Andrea Cavallier